Hendler Creamery: Hendler Ice Cream Company

 The building's most important and longest historical legacy came when it was purchased by the Hendler Ice Cream Company in 1912 for $40,000 and converted to the country's first fully automated ice cream factory.

 Besides producing one of Baltimore's favorite brands of ice cream, it played a major role in the development of the nation's ice cream business.
 Many important pioneering industry innovations were developed over the next 50 years in this building, including new kinds of packaging; the blade sharpener, which produced smoother ice cream; and fast freezing, which allowed ice cream to be frozen with a liquid cream texture.
 The adjoining building at 1107 East Fayette Street, built in the 1920s as part of the Hendler Creamery complex, is also significant, notably in the creation of one of the nation's first ice cream delivery systems by refrigerated truck.
 As the Maryland Historical Society noted, "The ice cream was virtually everywhere in Maryland, as it was distributed to over 400 stores at the company’s peak, which kept the production lines humming.
 The factory ran six days a week with vanilla ice cream being made almost everyday.
 Vanilla, chocolate, and strawberry were production mainstays, but the creamery dabbled in more exotic flavors as well.
 Hutzler's department store sold several varieties, including ginger and peppermint.
 For the Southern Hotel, Hendlers supplied a tomato sorbet which was served as a side dish rather than dessert.
 The eggnog ice cream was produced each year at Christmas time.
 Hendler made with real rum, was a major hit.
 The factory also cranked out other holiday-themed products, such as an Independence Day treat made with vanilla, strawberry, and blueberry ice creams and a Mother’s Day cake topped with a silk screen of James McNeill Whistler’s portrait of his mother."

 The creamery closed in the 1970s.

 Historic significance

-Of the six cable-car powerhouses ever built in Baltimore, the Hendler building was the only one added to the National Register of Historic Places, in 2007, due to playing an important role in three areas of Baltimore history: transportation, performing arts, and industry.
+Of the six cable-car powerhouses ever built in Baltimore, the Hendler building was the only one added to the National Register of Historic Places, in 2007, due to its important role in three areas of Baltimore history: transportation, performing arts, and industry.
 Prior to the 1950s, the neighborhood was primarily Eastern European and Jewish, later transitioning to predominately African American.
 The Yiddish Theater and later creamery are a part of Baltimore's Jewish history and heritage.
-The nearby Jewish Museum of Maryland has an extensive archive of Hendler Company and family memorabilia.
+The nearby Jewish Museum of Maryland holds an extensive archive of Hendler Company and family memorabilia.
 It was the nation's first fully automated ice cream factory, and one of the most popular brands in Maryland.